You Begin to Tell a Story: Objects, Restitution, Repair

 To mark the 20th anniversary of the adoption of the Washington Principles, the German Lost Art Foundation is convening an international conference of specialists: 20 Years Washington Principles: Roadmap for the Future, at the Haus der Kulturen der Welt in Berlin.

 As part of the programme, Edmund de Waal will be delivering a lecture entitled On the Eve of Departure: Objects, Families, Stories.
-Click below for ticket registration information.

 Photo: Ansgar Koreng / CC BY-SA 3.0 (DE), CC BY-SA 3.0 de, Terms of license